muchimi/JoystickGremlinEx/docs/usage.md

 ![play sound](assets/action_play_sound.png)

 This action lets you play a sound file located on disk.
+As of m76T110, the playback device can be selected.
+Clicking the default button will select the default Windows device.

+If control-click is used, the device is set for all instances of Play Sound in the profile.

+The default playback device is the Windows default playback device at the time the action is created.

+Volume can be adjusted from 0 to 100 percent.
+The play button will play the audio with the currently selected options.

+The action supports .WAV files, and .MP3 files.
+Note that playback of .MP3 may not work on all systems due to the need for CODECs to be installed.  .WAV format is recommended.

 ### Trigger (Joystick)